PatnamMadhu/VelmaAi/replit.md

-# VelariAI - Real-time AI Interview Assistant
+# AnmaAI - Real-time AI Interview Assistant

 ## Overview

-VelariAI is a full-stack real-time AI interview assistant designed to help users prepare for technical interviews.
+AnmaAI is a full-stack real-time AI interview assistant designed to help users prepare for technical interviews.
 The application combines voice recognition, AI-powered responses, and contextual information management to provide an interactive interview preparation experience.
 It's built as both a web application and a native desktop app using Electron.

 ## System Architecture